 How to get there

-Fly to the inland capital, Podgorica, which is serviced by by all major low-cost airlines from London or Manchester airports.
+Fly to the inland capital, Podgorica, which is serviced by all major low-cost airlines from London or Manchester airports.
 Hiring a car is easiest as there are no public transport options.

 En route, stop at Lake Biograd within the Bjelasica mountain range, with snow-capped peaks, Alpine meadows and lush forests.
 The lake is an easy two-mile stroll, or ride around its shores, through beech, sycamore and ash, and there’s a waterside restaurant, plus kayaks to hire.

 If you don't want to hire a car, you can ride 135km from Podgorica to our suggested base town of Zabljak.
-There are some fast main roads used by trucks and you will mostly be climbing up into the Bjelasica National Park and then up again into the Durmitor National park.
+There are some fast main roads used by trucks and you will mostly be climbing up into the Bjelasica National Park and then up again into the Durmitor National Park.

 When to go, where to stay, local foods

 When?
-The Montenegrin coast enjoys a Mediterranean climate, with hot dry summers and mild winters, while the mountainous hinterland has a continental climate, with warm summers and cold, snowy winters.
-In the mountains at 1,500m temperatures never reach more than 26°c, but lower down at river level it is much hotter.
+The Montenegrin coast enjoys a Mediterranean climate, with hot, dry summers and mild winters, while the mountainous hinterland has a continental climate, with warm summers and cold, snowy winters.
+In the mountains at 1,500m temperatures never reach more than 26°C, but lower down at river level it is much hotter.

 Rafting down the River Tara is possible from spring to early autumn.
 The water volume is at its highest in April and May (creating class IV rapids), while summer is calmer (class III rapids).